Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-formulate a scientific question to drive a hypothesis-led avenue of research; will be achieved by assessments: 1critically appraise scientific literature; will be achieved by assessments: 1integrate and synthesise material from different sources; will be achieved by assessments: 1interpret and summarise key research findings, identify gaps in current knowledge and propose areas for future study; will be achieved by assessments: 1produce a scientific dissertation that critically appraises a scientific hypothesis and presents an evidence-based argument. will be achieved by assessments: 1
+formulate a scientific question to drive a hypothesis-led avenue of research: 1integrate and synthesise material from different sources: 1interpret and summarise key research findings, identify gaps in current knowledge and propose areas for future study: 1produce a scientific dissertation that critically appraises a scientific hypothesis and presents an evidence-based argument: 1critically appraise scientific literature: 1

 15 hours: meetings with supervisor95 hours: private study40 hours: preparation of dissertation